 Once you have your expenses and income numbers, it’s time to create your budget.
 Your list of expenses will be the total of what you can predict having to spend each month.
 Your income numbers are how much money you have to cover those expenses—and hopefully you will have enough left over to set aside for saving.
 A few things to consider:

-As a United Community Bank digital banking customer, you have access to our Personal Financial Management tool to help set up and manage your budget and finances right within Online and Mobile Banking.
+As a United Community Bank digital banking customer, you have access to our My Money Manager tool to help set up and manage your budget and finances right within Online and Mobile Banking.
 Click to learn more.

 - Give yourself a challenge: Try to reduce your expenses and keep them down.
 The money you save becomes income.